HL7/daf-research/pages/_includes/daf-research-developer.md

 In order for the Researcher to execute the query against multiple Data Marts, the Research Query Composer system has to create an instance of the Root Task created in Step 1 for each Data Mart.
 In order to make Tasks specific to a Data Mart, the following Task data elements would be set.

 * Task.owner - Should be populated with the organization that owns the query.
-This is normally the CDRN.
+This is normally a person, organization or a device belonging to the CDRN.
 * Task.status - Should be set to "Requested" state for each instance.

 All the other data elements would be replicated from the root task.